tendai-codes/Data-Analysis/README.md

 5. **Stocks Analysis & Visualization (Python):**
    Analyzed stock market datasets to understand daily returns and uncover insightful patterns.
 The analysis involved creating data visualizations that highlighted trends in stock performance over time.

-6. **Financial Statement Analysis:**
-Analyzed the financial statements of organization 'X' to assess its overall financial health.
-This involved calculating key financial metrics such as profit, profit margin, and tax, as well as identifying the best and worst performing months based on profit after tax.
-The analysis provided valuable insights into the organization's financial performance and helped highlight areas for potential improvement.

 ### Key Skills and Tools